Welcome to the oven!

 Two thousand nine hundred ninety miles (and five hundred forty nine dollars in fuel).

-That was our trip this year.
-Just The Missus, the dogs, myself, and a desire to be somewhere else for a couple weeks.
-Of course we were pulling our trusty little T@G trailer and living off peanut bars, Diet Coke®, cheddar popcorn, and occasionally some actual food.
+That sums up our trip this year.
+Just The Missus, the dogs, myself, and a desire to be somewhere else.

 Also rum.
 More on that later.